yushwak99/earthquake-damage-prediction-ml/README.md

 - Evaluate the performance of the models
 - Predict earthquake-related building damage

+## Dataset

+This project uses two training datasets:

+### train_values.csv

+This file contains the input features describing the buildings and their characteristics.

+### train_labels.csv

+This file contains the target variable representing the level of damage suffered by the buildings during the earthquake.

+The two datasets are linked using a common building identifier and are used together for training machine learning classification models.

 ## Project Workflow

 The project follows these major steps: